mzffrtp/homebudgetapp/README.md

 # Your Budget App

-## Still under construction!

-Readme will be updated when finished.

 ### TASKS

 - React;
     * for flexibility and compability with reusable components
         - header with different function at different pages
         - general component for error handling and getting validation from user in delete and edit functions
+        - functions under utils file for input validation and date formating according to windows
     * JSX syntax
     * hooks
         . useEffect for lifecyckle methods
-        . useState for tracking state in function components . whichPage, navigateTo hook for different variations of components
+        . useState for tracking state in function components . whichPage, navigateTo hooks for different variations of components . useNavigate for navigating between pages or right after succesfull submiting of forms and inputs .useParams for retrieve route parameters from the component rendered by the matching route
     * prop-drilling for passing data between several nested childrens
 - Json-server as back-end data storage
-- Bootstrap, ant design library for react, css used for designing, animated icons added
+- Bootstrap, css used for designing, animated icons added
 - UI: responsive web design, interactive UIs  with react
 - React-router-dom for navigation between pages.